What is retargeting?

 Why hasn’t my campaign begun serving impressions?

 Here are the top two reasons: your campaign is still under review with our partner networks, and list size.
 Once our review team approves a campaign, it is submitted to our partner networks for review.
 This process can take up to 72 hours.
-Additionally, please note that your retargeting campaign may not begin serving impressions until your user list reaches approximately 500 – 1,000 people.
+Additionally, please note that your retargeting campaign may not begin serving impressions until you are targeting a visitor segment with about 500-1000 users.

 What is a clickTAG error?